The Amazing Wildlife of

 A distant cousin of the elephant, Florida’s manatee is an Indian manatee sub-species.
 They are huge, weighing up to 1500 pounds (680k), slow moving, gentle, playful, and seem to enjoy an easy-going combination of relaxed body surfing and rolling in their warm water habitat.

-Listed as Endangered in 1975, Florida manatees have recovered to approximately 6,000 individuals and were federally down listed to Threatened in 2017 due to conservation successes.
+Listed as Endangered in 1975, Florida manatees have recovered to between approximately 8350 and 11,730 individuals (based on a 2021-22 assessment) and were federally downlisted to Threatened in 2017 due to conservation successes.

 They prefer water temperatures above 68-degrees F (20C).
 Fluctuating temperatures caused by climate change or other circumstances threaten their survival, (830 deaths caused by cold in 2013), as does the continued habitat loss, and threats from chemical and other pollutants.